Edgar-Donk/edgar-donk.github.io/README.md

 background and a black foreground for a yellow background.

-As we can see keeping to the style system we can easily have two or more widgets with differing properties - this is useful when comparing total effects during the testing phase.
+As we can see keeping to the style system we can easily have two or more widgets with differing properties - this is useful when comparing total effects during the testing phase and which should be selected.

 The order of mapping states for the element is important.
 If the active element is placed at the head then when the button or scrollbar is pressed the colour remains as the active colour.
+As ever - test first.

 ## 04 Image - First Steps